Location

 25.724459

-The Fitness Room is a dedicated outdoor wellness zone within the linear park designed to support active lifestyles in Miami.
-It will include a variety of features such as an outdoor gym with body-weight and equipment stations, multi-sport courts (basketball, pickleball, etc.), and a running track — all set amidst lush landscaping and integrated into the trail network of the park.
+The Fitness Room is a dedicated outdoor wellness zone designed to support active lifestyles in Miami.
+The Fitness Room is directly north of the Coral Gables Fire Station at the intersection of Ponce de Leon Blvd and Loretto Avenue and includes a variety of features such as an outdoor gym with body-weight and equipment stations and a half basketball court — all set amidst lush landscaping and integrated into the trail network of the park.

 Behind the Coral Gables Fire Station at Ponce De Leon Blvd north of Riviera Drive